From: travelinasian

 Date: 05-22-2004, 10:27 PM (7 of 7)

+I have done custom draperies in both professional workrooms and athome in my own workroom and have never used voile as a lining.
 My suggestion is this.
 If you are going to the expense of using silk dupioni, get yourself a book or two on making draperies.
 The Singer and Sunset books that were mentioned by the other poster are excellent resources.
+ALso, I would interline and also line the silk.
+Interlining is sold at Hancock fabrics and maybe JoAnn's.
+I would also use a good grade of drapery lining which is available in both of the above stores.
+My personal choice is cotton sateen. |

 User: sandrajean

-Member since: 05-22-2004
+Member since: 05-22-2004 Total posts: 6 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12783.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12783.html